facebookresearch/PerSE/README.md

 The dataset statistic is listed below.
 More detailed information can be found in the paper and appendix.
-We provide several examples in *data/* directory, and the full dataset will be available soon.
+We provide several examples in *data/* directory, and the full dataset will be available in [PerMPST](https://dl.fbaipublicfiles.com/perse/PerMPST.tar.gz) and [PerDoc](https://dl.fbaipublicfiles.com/perse/PerDOC.tar.gz).

 ![Dataset](figs/dataset.png)